-This Saturday, join us for the opening of METANOIA—an immersive, autobiographical artwork created by Dylan Neuwirth and a team of collaborators.
-The Opening Reception will be held from 6:00–9:00pm, with a Performance from 8:00–9:00pm.
+METANOIA is an immersive, autobiographical artwork created by Dylan Neuwirth and a team of collaborators.
+The Opening Reception is Saturday, February 3, from 6:00–9:00pm, with a Performance from 8:00–9:00pm.

 Saturday, February 10 from 12:00-9:00 pm, open during Georgetown Art Attack